-The U.S. Environmental Protection Agency (EPA), The Toro Company, and its affiliate, Toro Warranty Company, are pleased to explain the emission control system warranty on your 2009 and later utility/lawn/garden equipment engine.
-2009 and later model year utility/lawn/garden equipment engines must be designed, built and equipped, at the time of sale, to meet the U.S. EPA regulations for small non-road engines.
-The equipment engine must be free from defects in materials and workmanship, which cause it to fail to conform with U.S. EPA standards, for the first two years of engine use from the date of sale to the ultimate purchaser.
-The Toro Company and its affiliate, Toro Warranty Company, warrant the emission control system on your utility/lawn/garden equipment engine for the period of time listed above, provided there has been no abuse, neglect, or improper maintenance of your utility/lawn/garden equipment engine.
+The California Air Resources Board (CARB), the U.S. Environmental Protection Agency (EPA), and The Toro Company, are pleased to explain the emission control system warranty on your 2014-2015 small off-road engine/equipment.
+In California and the United States, new small off-road engines/equipment must be designed, built, and certified to meet stringent anti-smog standards.
+The Toro Company warrants the emission control system on your small off-road engine/equipment for the period of time listed below, provided there has been no abuse, neglect, or improper maintenance of your small off-road engine/equipment.

-Your emission control system may include parts such as the carburetor or fuel injection system, the ignition system, and catalytic converter.
-Also included may be fuel lines, fuel line fasteners, connectors, and other emission-related assemblies.
+Your emission control system may include parts such as the carburetor, fuel-injection system, the ignition system, catalytic converter, fuel tanks, fuel lines, fuel caps, valves, canisters, filters, vapor hoses, clamps, connectors, and other associated emission-related components.

-Where a warrantable condition exists, The Toro Company and its affiliate, Toro Warranty Company, promise to repair your engine at no cost to you, including diagnosis, parts, and labor.
+Where a warrantable condition exists, The Toro Company will repair your small off-road engine/equipment at no cost to you including diagnosis, parts and labor.